Kalcode/neural-net/README.md

 This project is a hands-on exploration of neural networks, implemented in TypeScript and run using Bun.
 The goal is to create a simple neural network from scratch to understand the underlying concepts and mechanisms.

+## What is a Neural Network?

+A neural network is a computational model inspired by the human brain.
+It consists of interconnected nodes (neurons) organized in layers.
+These networks can learn from data to perform tasks such as pattern recognition, classification, and prediction.
+Key components include:

+1. Input Layer: Receives initial data
+2. Hidden Layers: Process and transform data
+3. Output Layer: Produces the final result
+4. Weights and Biases: Adjustable parameters that the network learns
+5. Activation Functions: Non-linear functions that introduce complexity
+6. Training Process: Adjusting weights and biases to minimize errors

+Neural networks "learn" by adjusting their internal parameters based on the difference between their predictions and actual results, a process called backpropagation.

 ## Features

 - Implementation of a basic neural network in TypeScript